ofallonlabs/saeedmirshekari/_src/blog/how-to-transition-into-data-science-in-2025-without-a-master’s-degree.md

 ---
 layout: blog_base.njk
-title: How to Transition into Data Science in 2025 (Without a Master’s Degree)
+title: How to Transition into Data Science Without a Degree
 description: Learn how to break into data science in 2025 without a Master’s degree by building practical skills, creating projects, networking strategically, leveraging certifications, and showcasing value through real-world impact.
-meta_title: How to Transition into Data Science in 2025 (Without a Master’s Degree)
+meta_title: How to Transition into Data Science Without a Degree
 meta_description: Learn how to break into data science in 2025 without a Master’s degree by building practical skills, creating projects, networking strategically, leveraging certifications, and showcasing value through